Slavery in medieval Europe: Islamic states

+The institution of slavery in the Muslim world during the Middle ages is represented by the institution of slavery in the Muslim empires the united most of the Islamic Middle East: the slavery in the Rashidun Caliphate (632–661), the slavery in the Umayyad Caliphate (661–750), slavery in the Abbasid Caliphate (750–1258) and slavery in the Mamluk Sultanate (1258–1516), which in turn were all built upon slavery in Islamic Law.

 Like the Old and New Testaments and Greek and Roman law codes, the Quran takes the institution of slavery for granted, though it urges kindness toward slaves and eventual manumission, especially for slaves who convert to Islam.
-In early Middle Ages, many slaves in Islamic society served as such for only a short period of time – perhaps an average of seven years.
+In the Early Middle Ages, many slaves in Islamic society served as such for only a short period of time – perhaps an average of seven years.
 Like their European counterparts, early medieval Islamic slave traders preferred slaves who were not co-religionists and hence focused on "pagans" from inner Asia, Europe, and especially from sub-Saharan Africa.
 The practice of manumission may have contributed to the integration of former slaves into the wider society.
 However, under sharia law, conversion to Islam did not necessitate manumission.

+Slaves were employed in heavy labor as well as in domestic contexts.
+Because of Quranic allowance of concubinage, early Islamic traders, in contrast to Byzantine and early modern slave traders, imported large numbers of female slaves.